 |1 September to 31 October||3 months from date of notice||2 months from date of notice||31 January|

 |After 31 October||3 months from date of notice||2 months from date of notice||3 months from date of notice|

 Self Employment Registration Form can be accessed by clicking here.

-DNS Accountants is a skillful team of accounting and taxation professionals that helps clients with services ranging from registering as self employed to business set-up.
-The firm helps owner managed small business and private individuals across the United Kingdom.
-DNS is an acknowledged firm of ACA’s or Chartered Accountants (CA) and the firm takes pride in saying that we are very helpful to our clients & deliver unparalleled client service and persistently help clients to handle their wealth.
-The firm’s learned team focuses on helping sole traders with business registration, tax filings and other services such as self-assessment, payroll management and bookkeeping.
-At DNS, we are constantly in touch with our clients and offer
+dns accountants is a skillful team of accounting and taxation professionals that helps clients with services ranging from registering as self employed to business set-up.
+The firm helps owners managed small businesses and private individuals across the United Kingdom. dns is an acknowledged firm of ACA’s or Chartered Accountants (CA) and the firm takes pride in saying that we are very helpful to our clients & deliver unparalleled client service and persistently help clients to handle their wealth.
+The firm’s learned team focuses on helping sole traders with business registration, tax filings, and other services such as self-assessment, payroll management, and bookkeeping.
+At dns, we are constantly in touch with our clients and offer

-DNS Accountants offers taxation & accounting services to owner-managed-businesses or self employed individuals/freelancers/contractors.
-For business owners and freelancers/contractors, it is difficult to keep pace with the ever changing government regulations and rules.
-Our expert team of chartered accountants and taxation professionals help clients in services ranging from bookkeeping to payroll to tax planning, and filing tax returns.
-DNS Accountants help clients focus on maximizing their wealth.
+dns accountants offers taxation & accounting services to owner-managed-businesses or self employed individuals/freelancers/contractors.
+For business owners and freelancers/contractors, it is difficult to keep pace with the ever-changing government regulations and rules.
+Our expert team of chartered accountants and tax professionals help clients in services ranging from bookkeeping to payroll to tax planning, and filing tax returns. dns accountants in Harrow help clients focus on maximizing their wealth.

 Get the best advice on tax savings, accounting services, payroll, self assessment, VAT and more, whether you want to call us directly, request a call back or chat online with our experts, rest assured that we will always give you the best advice.If you have any questions, or would like to speak to us in person, please do get in touch.
 We're here to help.